neu-se/CS4530-Spring-2023/Assignments/project-overview.md

 * The software engineering processes that you feel could have been improved in your project: were there any procesess that in hindsight, you wish that you followed, or wish that you followed better?
 * Your team dynamic: Provide a frank (and ideally, blameless) postmortem of your and your teammates collaborative performance and participation.
 If you had to do this same project over with the same teammates, what would *you* have done differently (or not) to improve your team's overall performance?

-The details for the final project deliverable will be released by MM/DD.
+The details for the final project deliverable will be released by Week 12.